Skip to content

 • Stage channels where a small group of members can speak to listeners

-• A welcome screen that introduces your server to new members
+• An onboarding process that introduces your server to new members

 • Server insights that provide analytics about member behavior and your channels